 Applications are sought from young, independent scholars who combine the highest level of research excellence with a demonstrated passion for delivering impact.

 The GYA is a global organisation that places a high value on its diversity.
 We encourage applications from all qualified candidates.
 All applicants receive consideration and will not be discriminated against with regard to race, colour, ethnicity, religion, creed, sex, marital status, ancestry, sexual orientation, gender identity or expression, physical or mental disabilities, or other factors.
+We aim to avoid that any single institution is overly represented in our membership.
 We especially encourage women and applicants from different minority groups, and from diverse disciplines including the natural, physical and social sciences as well as the arts and humanities and people working in government, industry, and non-governmental sectors to apply.

 Research: The call is open to all scholars working in any research-based discipline, including the natural, physical and social sciences, as well as the arts and humanities.